 Governors are very supportive and play a key role in addressing the future direction of the school.

 We have developed strong and supportive links with neighbouring primary and secondary schools and we are part of the fourteen school Focus Network.
 The school is keen to further develop partnerships in the community for the benefit of the children and their families.

 We have a good working relationship with parents.
 They are welcomed into school and encouraged to work in partnership with us to support their child’s education.

 We recognise that safeguarding and child protection is an essential part of our duty of care to all students and all staff have a responsibility to provide a safe environment in which children can learn.
 We understand that safeguarding, child protection and promoting the welfare of all children is everyone’s responsibility and everyone has a role to play in protecting children.
 We recognise that our school is part of a wider safeguarding system for children and work closely with other agencies to promote the welfare of children.
 We are an Operation Encompass school which means we receive notifications from the Police of domestic violence.
 Most staff have received TEAM teach training which means they know how to support children who might hurt themselves or others.

-The school was inspected by OFSTED in July 2015 and was confirmed as a “Good School”
+The school was inspected by OFSTED in November 2019 and continues to be graded a “Good School”